 2) Do five or ten minutes of Yoga, Tai Chi, or some similar relaxing movement.
 Gentle movement helps release the tension from your body and mind before you begin meditating.
 This will make your transition into a relaxed state much easier and quicker.

 3) Take a few long slow deep breaths at the beginning.
 Breathing is a much-underrated way of calming our body, mind, and emotional states.
 It is actually surprising how few people take regular deep breaths…. or are even aware of their breath.
-Breathing is a really powerful tool to ground us in the present moment.
+Anchoring in your breath is a really powerful tool to ground us in the present moment.
 Explore it and use it!